Chakras and their meaning: the chakras explained

 Color: orange

-Location: an inch below the belly button, in the lower abdomen, adrenal glands
+Location: an inch below the belly button, in the lower abdomen, adrenal glands, sexual organs

 Symbol: six petal lotus